“McDivitt Makes A Difference” Video PSA Contest

 Rules for Entry

-- NO DISTRACTED DRIVING – We do not want anyone breaking the law or putting themselves in harms away in the making of this video.
+- NO DISTRACTED DRIVING – We do not want anyone breaking the law or putting themselves in danger in the making of this video.
 If your video contains actual distracted driving, you will be disqualified.

 - Colorado high school students must be in grades 9-12.